sdming/wk/README.md

 Document
 ---

-Take time to translate document to english.
+english is bad, take time to translate documents to english.